MileHacker Logo

 Budget-Friendly Meals

 Fast food is plentiful in Cave City and Bowling Green.
-Consider bringing your own picnic supplies and snacks to save money on meals.
+It's a good idea to bring your own picnic supplies and snacks to economize on meals.

 Numerous picnic areas are available throughout the park.